Hong Kong at the Olympics: History

 The first Olympic athlete from Hong Kong was Yvonne Yeung, who competed in 1936 for the Republic of China (ROC) instead of British Hong Kong.
 The ROC, today mostly limited to Taiwan and several smaller islands, currently competes as Chinese Taipei.

+As a British Colony, Hong Kong was accepted into the International Olympic Committee (IOC) in 1950.
 The National Olympic Committee (NOC) for Hong Kong was founded in 1950 as the Amateur Sports Federation and Olympic Committee of Hong Kong, and is now known as the Sports Federation and Olympic Committee of Hong Kong, China.
-It was recognised by the International Olympic Committee (IOC) in 1951, and subsequently, Hong Kong began to be represented separately from Great Britain (for any gold medal ceremony, the colonial flag of Hong Kong was raised and the British national anthem was played).
+It was recognised by the IOC in 1951, and subsequently, Hong Kong began to be represented separately from Great Britain (for any gold medal ceremony, the colonial flag of Hong Kong was raised and the British national anthem was played).

-After Hong Kong was handed over to the People's Republic of China (PRC) in 1997, the NOC for the new special administrative region (SAR) of China has since been known as "Hong Kong, China".
+In 1997, Hong Kong was handed over to the People's Republic of China (PRC).
+Two days after Hong Kong was returned to China, Hong Kong and the IOC signed an agreement stating, "It is the common aim to enable the people of Hong Kong to continue taking part in the Olympic Games and generally in sports competitions everywhere as a separate and independent entity."
+The Hong Kong Olympic Committee also added "China" to its name.
 Hong Kong maintains its own NOC and is represented separately from mainland China at the Olympics.
 This is understood to be a grandfathered policy though there is no written documentation evidencing this explanation.
 In contrast, while Macau also has its own NOC, it is not recognised by the IOC and can only compete separately from mainland China in regional games like the Asian Games.

-For any gold medal ceremony, the Hong Kong SAR flag is raised and the PRC national anthem is played.
+Hong Kong's Olympic team flies the Hong Kong SAR flag and plays the PRC national anthem during official occasions like the flag-raising and victory ceremonies.

 In 2008, Hong Kong was the site of the equestrian venues for the Beijing Summer Olympics.